Major Packaging Systems Disambiguation 📦 (2024-08-21)

 - Install

-for automatic daily package updates.
+dnf-automaticfor automatic daily package updates.
 It can be configured to only download, download and install, or even send email notifications.

 - Install